cafeDeDevs/pikoshi/backend/README.md

 ```

 You'll need to migrate the database so that the essential tables are
 established.
-You can do this with alembic:
+You can do this with alembic (make sure you invoke `alembic` from
+within the `src/pikoshi` directory):

 ```sh
 alembic upgrade head